 Whether to convert to MATLAB type, specified as

-specified, then the consumer is called to convert the data.
+consumer is called to convert the data.

 ConvertResponse is true, then MATLAB converts the raw